Thai princess allows new vaccine imports as slow rollout prompts anger | Health

 The Thai king's sister has approved coronavirus vaccine imports by an institution she sponsors, bypassing the government as it deals with surging infections and growing public anger over a slow and chaotic rollout.

 The secretary-general of the Chulabhorn Royal Academy wrote on Facebook that the "alternative vaccines" would supplement the government campaign until it could meet the country's needs.
-The government, which has long insisted it must handle all vaccine imports, will next month start its mass immunization drive, which relies heavily on AstraZeneca vaccines manufactured locally by a company owned by the king.
+The government has long insisted it must handle all vaccine imports and next month starts its mass immunization drive, which relies heavily on AstraZeneca vaccines manufactured locally by a company owned by the king.

 "But if it is a benefit to the country, we are ready."
 The Chulabhorn Royal Academy, which includes a hospital and research institute, has organized a news conference for Friday about what it said was its importation of the vaccine of Sinopharm.
 Thailand is expected to approve the Chinese vaccine for emergency use this week.